-The next issue of the Carnival of Mathematics, rounding up blog posts from the month of October/November, and compiled by Tom, is now online at Mathematics and Coding.
+The next issue of the Carnival of Mathematics, rounding up blog posts from the month of July and hosted by Sam, is now online at SamHartburn.co.uk.

 The Carnival rounds up maths blog posts from all over the internet, including some from our own Aperiodical.
 See our Carnival of Mathematics page for more information.